A Green's function proof of the Positive Mass Theorem: A monotonic quantity for the Green's functions

-\begin{remark} It should be noted that, in a very recent preprint~\cite{Mun_Wan}, a new monotonicity formula holding along the level sets of the Green's function has been recently discovered by Munteanu and Wang, working essentially in the same framework as in Theorem~\ref{effectivemonotonicity}.
+\begin{remark} It should be noted that, in a recent work~\cite{Mun_Wan}, a new monotonicity formula holding along the level sets of the Green's function was discovered by Munteanu and Wang, working essentially in the same framework as in Theorem~\ref{effectivemonotonicity}.
 However, both the monotonicity formulas and the geometric conclusions are considerably different from ours. \end{remark}

-Observe that the existence of a solution $u$ to~\eqref{f0} and more in general the well posedness of problem~\eqref{f0} follows from the fact that $(M,g)$ is nonparabolic, so that a minimal positive Green's function $\mathcal{G}_{o}$ vanishing at infinity and having a pole at $o$ is well defined.
+Observe that the existence {of the solution $u$ to~\eqref{f0} is equivalent to the existence of the} minimal positive Green's function $\mathcal{G}_{o}$ vanishing at infinity and having a pole at $o$, and it is guaranteed in many reasonable frameworks, such as the one -- particularly relevant to us -- of asymptotically flat manifolds.
 Indeed, $u$ and $\mathcal{G}_{o}$ are related by the identity $u=1-4\pi\mathcal{G}_{o}$.
 As it is well known, $u$ is smooth on $M \setminus \{ o\}$ and proper, so that its level sets are compact.
 It follows then from~\cite[Theorem~1.7]{Hardt1} that they also have finite $2$-dimensional Hausdorff measure.
 For the reader's convenience, we also recall that the set $\mathrm{Crit}(u)$ has locally finite $1$-dimensional Hausdorff measure (see for instance~\cite[Theorem~1.1]{Hardt2}), and that the set of the critical values of $u$ has zero Lebesgue measure by Sard's Theorem, whereas the set of regular values of $u$ is open, by the same argument as in~\cite[Theorem~2.3]{Ago_Maz_Oro_1}.
 Building on the previous observations, it is not hard to realise that the function $F$ given in~\eqref{eq0} is well defined, as its summands come from the integration of bounded functions on sets with finite measure.
 To justify this latter sentence, one only needs to check that $|\, |\nabla u| \, \mathrm{H} \, |$ is bounded on $\{u=\tau\}\setminus\mathrm{Crit}(u)$, for every $\tau \in (-\infty , 1)$.
 Since $u$ is harmonic, $\mathrm{H}$ can be expressed as